The installation and usage of NixOSCompose differs in function of the state at

 Local installation

-command is available and all required runtime dependencies (docker-compose, vde2, tmux, qemu_kvm).
+available and all required runtime dependencies (docker, vde2, tmux, qemu_kvm).

 git clone https://gitlab.inria.fr/nixos-compose/nixos-compose.git